ksoze84/useStateHandler/README.md

 ## Rules

-* Never set Handler.state directly, is read Only!
+* Never set Handler.state directly; it is read only!
-* You may save another data in the class, but beware of components state updates signaling and mounting logics if this data mutates over time.
+* You may save another data in the class, but beware of component state updates signaling and mounting logics if this data mutates over time.
-* Prefer defining an instanceCreated() method on the handler over the constructor to execute initial code.
+* Do not manipulate state directly in the constructor.
+* The class name is the key for this software to work as expected.
+Never use the same name for state handler classes even if they are declared in different scopes.

 ## Handler Configuration

 You may configure the handler by setting the optional property _handlerConfig in your handler.
 It has two boolean options:
 * merge : The state is overwritten by default using setState.
 Change this to true to merge.
 * destroyOnUnmount : Tries to delete the instance in each unmount of each component.
+Is successfully deleted if there are no active listeners (other components using it).

 ```tsx